 One of the main places to visit in Istanbul is the Blue Mosque.
 An outstanding historical landmark in the city and the world.
 It is also known as the Sultan Ahmet Mosque and it is located at the main square of Istanbul which is named after this famous Istanbul attraction.

 The mosque was built more than 400 hundred years ago, the building has witnessed the various transitions of the Ottoman empire.
 The Blue Mosque is currently a place of worship for our Muslim brothers and sisters.
 Please be mindful with your clothing when you visit the mosque.
 As for ladies, wearing a headscarf to cover your hair is a must as a form of cultural respect.

 6. Stand in front of the Milion Pillar

-The Milion Pillar is located at the centre of Istanbul, just a stone throw away from the Sultanahmet square where the Hagia Sophia and the Blue Mosque is located.
+The Milion Pillar is located at the centre of Istanbul, just a stone’s throw away from the Sultanahmet square where the Hagia Sophia and the Blue Mosque are located.